flutter/website/src/ui/layout/tutorial.md

 This method arranges the free space evenly before, between, and after each column.

-1. Add the following code into the `ButtonSection` widget before the `_buildButtonColumn` widget.
+1. Add the following code into the `ButtonSection` widget.

     <?code-excerpt "lib/main.dart (ButtonSection)" title?>
     ```dart